epi-sam/journalR/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of journalR is to ease real-world scientific publication writing.
-The core functions allow the user to take a triple set of central/lower/upper (CLU) raw numeric values, and format them into a nicely formatted drop-in string that can be placed directly in a journal’s text.
+The goal of **journalR** is to ease real-world scientific publication writing.
+The core functions format a triplet set of central/lower/upper (CLU) raw numeric values into a drop-in string that’s immediately pasteable into journal text.

 ``` r
 journalR::format_journal_clu(2e6, 1e6, 3e6, metric = 'count')
 #> [1] "2.00 million (1.00–3.00)"
 ```

-This core utility is vectorized, and works on data.frames.
+This core utility is vectorized, with wrappers for data.frames.

 - The user may also create ‘styles’ that allow setting significant digits, numbers of decimals, and more (see ‘Styles’ below).